 2 weeks later you get another litter of rabbits.

 You can follow this less aggressive breeding schedule for years, though you should be mindful of the health and wellbeing of your doe and your bunnies.
-If either are suffering, give them a few more weeks to thrive.
+If either is suffering, give them a few more weeks to thrive.

 If you want to take it easy on your rabbits, let your doe wean and recover before the next breeding.